 Related: New Orleans’ Rooftop Bars Video

-The city has a handful of bars to fit your outdoor fancy, with a number of them opening within the past year.
-So whether your goal is people watching, star-gazing, or soaking up some vitamin D, the sky is the limit with these balcony and rooftop bars.
+The city has a handful of bars to fit your outdoor fancy.
+So whether your goal is people watching, star-gazing, or soaking up some sun, the sky is the limit with these balcony and rooftop bars.

 Rooftop Bars in New Orleans

 When the Ace Hotel recently opened downtown, they gave New Orleans a unicorn of a bar.
 Alto has rooftop views, a pool built for lounging, ample space for large groups, and no guest key required!

 One side of the terrace features views of the Warehouse District and the Lower Garden District, while the other side gives you a glimpse into the hustle and bustle of the Central Business District.
 The space is popular amongst the after-work crowd, and the rooftop grill offers a range of bites to complement the formidable cocktail menu.

 Relax amongst the skyscrapers, grab a frozen Mai Tai, and get your tan on.